To view our current online tour schedule, simply click on the Book Now link!

 Please Note: You can take this tour and still have plenty of time to catch the evening Alaska Airlines flight to Juneau.

 free (children 3 and under)

 We supply nearly everything necessary for your whale-watching adventure.
 You'll need to bring warm clothes (including raingear) and a few personal items.
-We supply:
+On-board you'll find:

 And of course, we also provide:

 While some of the items in this list are optional, others are essential for your comfort and safety.
 You should bring a small daypack or camera backpack for your camera and personal items.

 Be sure to bring enough warm clothes.
 Thermal underwear is highly recommended.
 Dress in layers for maximum flexibility.
 Bring an extra layer you do not really think you will need.

 Rain Gear.
 On many days, you'll need good raingear.
 Thin, coated-nylon rain gear is inexpensive.

 Warm Hat.
 Should be wool or synthetic and cover your ears (not a baseball hat).